Top partners tackling vector dark matter: Introduction

 We assume in this work a framework consisting of complex or real vector DM candidates $X_\mu$, interacting with the SM particles via the scalar mediator $\eta$.
-We compute the loop-level SI cross section for this simplified VDM model, exploring as well the constraints imposed by the latest direct detection experiments~\cite{Tan:2016zwf,Aprile:2017iyp}.
-The DD constraint will be compared with those from indirect detection and collider search in a future work.
+We compute the loop level SI cross section for this simplified VDM model, exploring as well the constraints imposed by the latest direct detection experiments~\cite{Tan:2016zwf,Aprile:2017iyp}.
+The DD bound will be compared with those from ID and collider search in a future work.
 This approach has been thoroughly used for analysing dark matter searches in DD, ID and collider experiments~\cite{Buchmueller:2013dya,Arina:2014yna,Alves:2015pea, Abdallah:2015ter,Boveia:2016mrp,Arina:2016cqj,Ismail:2016tod, Li:2016uph,Balazs:2017hxh,Li:2017nac,Morgante:2018tiq}.